Turnersuchus

 Turnersuchus is an extinct genus of thalattosuchian, a group of marine crocodylomorphs, from the Pliensbachian of the United Kingdom.
-It is the oldest diagnostic member of Thalattosuchia and was also found to be the groups basalmost member, being situated outside the two major groups Metriorhynchoidea and Teleosauroidea.
-Subsequently this genus is considered to be of great importance to understanding the relationship between thalattosuchians and other crocodylomorphs as well as their rapid diversification during the early Jurassic.
+It is the oldest diagnostic member of Thalattosuchia and was also found to be the group's most basal member, being situated outside the two major groups Metriorhynchoidea and Teleosauroidea.
+Subsequently, this genus is considered to be of great importance to understanding the relationship between thalattosuchians and other crocodylomorphs as well as their rapid diversification during the early Jurassic.
 Turnersuchus is a monotypic genus, meaning it includes only a single species, Turnersuchus hingleyae.

 History and naming

-The fossils of Turnersuchus have been discovered in the Belemnite Marl Member of the British Charmouth Mudstone Formation in Dorset.
+The fossils of Turnersuchus were discovered in 2017 within the Belemnite Marl Member of the British Charmouth Mudstone Formation in Dorset and the specimens were recorded under the West Dorset Fossil Collecting Code due to their rarity.
 The holotype, LYMPH 2021/45, is preserved in five large blocks with several additional isolated elements and consists of a partial skull and mandible, articulated cervical and dorsal vertebrae alongside various ribs of this region, isolated tail vertebrae, parts of the right shoulder girdle with the humerus and ulna, a tibia and a single osteoderm of the dorsal armor.
+As of August 2023, the holotype is on display at the Lyme Regis Museum.

 The name Turnersuchus hingleyae honors two people involved with the discovery of this taxon.
 The genus is named after Paul Turner who discovered the initial fossil blocks and subsequently donated them, while the species name is based on Elizabeth "Lizzie" Hingley who prepared the specimen and discovered additional material.
 The suffix -suchus is derived from the Greek "soukhos" for crocodile.